openstack/openstack-manuals/doc/image-guide/source/ubuntu-image.rst

 Example: Ubuntu image
 =====================

-This example installs an Ubuntu 14.04 (Trusty Tahr) image.
+This example installs an Ubuntu 18.04 (Bionic Beaver) image.
 To create an image for a different version of Ubuntu, follow these steps with the noted differences.